danwalterlink/vault/vault/powershell.md

 PowerShell's Operators
 Operator
 Definition of PowerShell Syntax

 #

 # The hash key is for comments

-+
-Add
--
+- Add

-Subtract
+- Subtract

-*
-Multiply
+- Multiply
   /
   Divide
   %
-Modulus (Some call it Modulo) - Means remainder 17 % 5 = 2 Remainder
+  # Modulus (Some call it Modulo) - Means remainder 17 % 5 = 2 Remainder
-=
   equal
--Not
+  \-Not
   logical not equal
   !
   logical not equal
--band
+  \-band
   binary and
--bor
+  \-bor
   binary or
--bnot
+  \-bnot
   binary not
--replace
+  \-replace
-Replace (e.g.  "abcde" -replace "b","B") (case insensitive) -ireplace
+  Replace (e.g.  "abcde" -replace "b","B") (case insensitive)
+  \-ireplace
   Case-Insensitive replace (e.g.  "abcde" -ireplace "B","3")
--creplace
+  \-creplace
   Case-sensitive replace (e.g.  "abcde" -creplace "B","3")
--And
+  \-And
   AND (e.g. ($a -ge 5 -AND $a -le 15) )
   -or
   OR  (e.g. ($a -eq "A" -OR $a -eq "B") )
   -Is
   IS type (e.g. $a -Is [int] )
   -Isnot
   IS not type (e.g. $a -Isnot [int] )
   -as
   convert to type (e.g. 1 -as [string] treats 1 as a string )
   ..
   Range operator (e.g.  foreach ($i in 1..10) {$i }  )
   &
   call operator (e.g. $a = "Get-ChildItem" &$a executes Get-ChildItem) . (dot followed by space) call operator (e.g. $a = "Get-ChildItem" . $a executes Get-ChildItem in the current scope) .
   .Period or .full stop for an objects properties
   $CompSys.TotalPhysicalMemory
--F
+  \-F
   Format operator (e.g. foreach ($p in Get-Process) { "{0,-15} has {1,6} handles" -F  $p.processname,$p.Handlecount } )
   PowerShell's Conditional or Comparison Operators Operator
   Definition of PowerShell Syntax
--lt
+  \-lt
   Less than
--le
+  \-le
   Less than or equal to
--gt
+  \-gt
   Greater than
--ge
+  \-ge
   Greater than or equal to
--eq
+  \-eq
   Equal to
--ne
+  \-ne
   Not Equal to
--Contains
+  \-Contains
   Determine elements in a group.
   Contains always returns Boolean $True or $False.
--Notcontains
+  \-Notcontains
   Determine excluded elements in a group
   This always returns Boolean $True or $False.
--Like
+  \-Like
   Like - uses wildcards for pattern matching
--Notlike
+  \-Notlike
   Not Like - uses wildcards for pattern matching
--Match
+  \-Match
-Match - uses regular expressions for pattern matching -Notmatch
+  Match - uses regular expressions for pattern matching
+  \-Notmatch
   Not Match - uses regular expressions for pattern matching Bitwise
--band
+  \-band
   Bitwise AND
--bor
+  \-bor
   Bitwise OR
--Is
+  \-Is
   Is of Type
--Isnot
+  \-Isnot
   Is not of Type
   Other PowerShell Operators
   if(condition)
   If condition (See more on PowerShell's If) ElseIf(condition)
   ElseIf
   else(condition)
   Else
+  > Redirect, for example, output to text file
+  > Example   .\\cmdlet > stuff.txt
   >
-Redirect, for example, output to text file
-Example   .\cmdlet > stuff.txt
->>
-Same as Redirect except it appends to an existing file »
+  > > Same as Redirect except it appends to an existing file
+  > > »
-Summary of Windows PowerShell Syntax
+  > > Summary of Windows PowerShell Syntax
-Every language must have its grammar rules.
+  > > Every language must have its grammar rules.
 However, with PowerShell syntax the rules for brackets, quotation marks and commas, all seem logical, straightforward and above all, consistent.
-If you like this page then please share it with your friends
+  > > If you like this page then please share it with your friends